 Dale Chihuly Exhibit-Desert Botanical Gardens on PhotoPeach

 Update: I’ve had a chance to further explore PhotoPeach and have discovered for myself what a fantastic tool it can be for digital storytelling in a classroom.
 I used PhotoPeach to capture my photo memories during a school visit with Jackie Gerstein and her amazing students at Sahuarita Intermediate School, AZ.
 It allowed me to say thanks and celebrate their accomplishments with my original slideshow and allowed them to add their comments to my show.
-I’m not thrilled with the music so you might want to turn off the audio while you enjoy the show.
+I’m not thrilled with the music so I disabled it for this blog post.
 I chose the country music from the options available on PhotoPeach because it was Rodeo Days during my visit and I thought the students would enjoy it.
-I think it tells a great story without the music.
+I think it tells a great story without the music. 🙂

 This post started out as a test to see if I could upload a movie from my Flip Video camera to my blog.
 I was delighted to find that it not only was a successful upload, but that it retained very good quality.
 I am using an older model of Flip Video from Pure Digital (60 min. capacity) which I purchased on sale at Office Max for $129.00.
 There are newer models available now with improved features and the prices have actually come down.
 If I were to buy one now I would choose one that has the ability to be re-charged because you can go through the AA batteries pretty quickly.
 I would also like to have one that has more zoom capability.
 I took photos of a high school performance in a dark auditorium and while the photos were quite clear in spite of the conditions, I couldn’t zoom in as much as I would have liked.
 I chose to post the short video clip of wakeboarding on the lake because it wasn’t a “close-up” but still captured the moment.
 You can also take still photos with the camera.